swarshah09/fitnessprojectFrontend/README.md

 # Fitneess Freak
 A MERN Stack application where you can track your fitness and keep yourself healthy!

-Get can access all the types of workouts and kep the track of your
+Get can access all the types of workouts and keep the track of your
 1. Calorie Inatke
 2. Sleep
 3. Step Count